gpufit/Gpufit/docs/installation.rst

 * Boost_ 1.58 or later (required if you want to build the tests)
 * MATLAB_ if building the MATLAB bindings (minimum version Matlab 2012a)
 * Python_ if building the Python bindings (Python version 2.x or 3.x)
+* Java if building the Java bindings (minimum Java JDK version 8)
+* PDF Latex installation (like Miktex) if converting the documentation from Latex to PDF

 Source code availability
 ------------------------